cosc-course-starter-codes/COSC-A319-A6-ip-subnetter-supernetter/README.md

 address (in binary form) are allocated as the network ID, and the remainder are allocated to the host ID.
 This location at which this change from bits being allocated to network ID to bits being to the host ID is called the network/host boundary.
-Traditionally, these allocations happened at octet boundaries, resulting in network ID lengths of 8, 16, or 24 bits, depending on the type of network and its addressing needs.
+Traditionally (in IPv4), these allocations happened at octet boundaries, resulting in network ID lengths of 8, 16, or 24 bits, depending on the type of network and its addressing needs.

+For this assignment, we'll be focused on IPv4 addresses only, but the process of subnetting and supernetting is quite similar for IPv6.

-### Classful and Classless (CIDR) Addresses
+### Classful and Classless (CIDR) IPv4 Addresses

 However, the way IPv4 addresses are assigned has changed over time.
 Early on, there were a collection of rules for assigning IPv4 network addresses and